 Nietzsche said that “you must still have chaos in oneself to be able to give birth to a dancing star.”
-Often we find ourselves dragged down when we least expect it.
-At those threshold moments of life, at puberty, our first love, the loss of a loved one, a friend or a job.
-There are so many times when life feels out of control.
-An endless run of bad luck that leads us to a place between the worlds.
-A place where there “is no sense of time, time is endless and you cannot rush your stay, there is no morning, day or night.
+Often, we find ourselves dragged down when we least expect it; at those threshold moments of life: at puberty, our first love, the loss of a loved one, a friend or a job.
+There are so many times when life feels out of control, with an endless run of bad luck, that leads us to a place between the worlds, a place where there “is no sense of time, time is endless and you cannot rush your stay, there is no morning, day or night.
 It is intensely dark and unforgiving.”

-When we feel we are struggling.
-When we are unsure if we have the strength to go on, so often we try and numb ourselves.
-This is completely understandable, and everyone must move forward at their own pace, but that is the key, to keep moving through what is happening.
-To patiently seek understanding.
-To know that it will end.
+When we feel we are struggling, when we are unsure whether we have the strength to go on, so often, we try to numb ourselves.
+This is completely understandable, and everyone must move forward at their own pace, but that is the key, to keep moving on, through what is happening; patiently to seek understanding, knowing that the phase will end.
 It will.
-I know it doesn’t seem like it, but you will come out the other side.
+I know it doesn”t seem like it, but you will come out on the other side.

 At all stages of life, through different struggles, we may find it difficult to imagine a life beyond.
-You may often feel that you have seen everything.
-That nothing excites you anymore.
+You may often feel that you have seen everything; that nothing excites you anymore.
 While this may feel true, I can guarantee, it is not.
-This is showing you that things in your life needs to change.
-For me, music, art, creativity in any form can help create a life, and a future beyond trauma and depression.
+This is showing you that things in your life need to change.
+For me, music, art, creativity, in any form, can help create a life, and a future, beyond trauma and depression.

 We all suffer, we all struggle, and no matter how much we look to others to help us, only we can help ourselves.
-We are all fumbling in different degrees of darkness, because no one alive right now holds all of the answers.
+We are all fumbling, in different degrees of darkness, because no one, alive right now, holds all of the answers.
 No one.

-If we are able to look to the roots of addiction, sadness and loneliness, we may be able to break old patterns and implement new ones.
-You may not think you need to change, that you don’t need to break the old patters, but I can assure you, that is your addiction speaking.
-When I weighed six stone I was convinced my family were against me.
-If I hadn’t stopped listening to that voice, I would now be dead.
-It was so convincing, but it wasn’t true.
-When there are cracks in your life it is a good opportunity to try and get back to yourself.
-To dismantle all your defences and external pressures.
-Steadily you will come to the point where you live for yourself, for the good of the earth and all who live here.
-After all, it should be remembered that our word crisis comes from the Greek Krisis, meaning ‘turning point in disease.’
+If we are able to look to the roots of addiction, sadness, and loneliness, we may be able to break old patterns and implement new ones.
+You may not think you need to change, that you don”t need to break the old patterns but, I can assure you, that is just your addiction speaking.
+When I weighed six stones, I was convinced my family were against me.
+If I hadn”t stopped listening to that voice, I would now be dead.
+It was so convincing, but it wasn”t actually true.
+When there are cracks in your life, it is a good opportunity to try to get back to yourself; to dismantle all your defences and external pressures.
+Steadily, you will come to the point where you live for yourself, for the good of the earth, and all who live here.
+After all, it should be remembered that our world crisis comes from the Greek Krisis, meaning “turning point in disease.”

-Recognition may be seen as the first steps towards leading an authentic life.
-Where honesty helps bring about meaning and inner strength.
-Of the recognition of self-worth.
-Of knowing that you do not need to put aside those things which bring you joy.
-Or passively just accept the way things are.
-Life is short and hard enough to put people down or ridicule them.
-We must surely recognise what the poet Henry Wadsworth Longfellow wrote, that: “every man has his secret sorrows which the world knows not; and often times we call a man cold when he is only sad.”
-Astrid saw this in the Lindworm Prince, and in return he did not devour her.
+Recognition may be seen as the first step, towards leading an authentic life, when honesty helps bring about meaning and inner strength.
+The recognition of self-worth is central; of knowing that you do not need to put aside those things which bring you joy, or passively just accept the way things are.
+Life, itself, is short and hard enough, to put people down or ridicule them.
+We must, surely, recognise what the poet, Henry Wadsworth Longfellow, wrote, that: “every man has his secret sorrows which the world knows not; and often times we call a man cold when he is only sad.”
+Astrid saw this in the Lindworm Prince, and, in return, he did not devour her.